RolandDreger/node-xslt3-api/README.md

 This is a showcase for a Node.js server with Express on localhost.
 It demonstrates an XSL transformation with Saxon-JS for Adobe Indesign.
 The result of the transformation can be retrieved via a REST API.

+A short video about it on [Vimeo](https://vimeo.com/440319737).

 Saxon-JS is a XSLT 3.0 processor that runs in browser or on Node.js.
 Further information can be found on [www.saxonica.com](https://www.saxonica.com/saxon-js/index.xml).